-Durable nylon shell and crosstech flotation foam construction.
+Durable nylon shell and cross-tech flotation foam construction.
 Colorful, kid-friendly design.
 Adjustable buckle at the back offers a secure fit.
-Designed for children weighing 30-50 lbs.
+Designed for children weighing 30 to 50 pounds.
 Allows child to practice in a natural swimming position.
 No air needed, so no leaks.
-Easy to put on/take off.
-Well-made.
-Dries quickly.

 Bulkier to pack than blow-up arm floats.
 Feels constricting to some children.

-Supports children weighing up to 30 lbs.
+Supports children weighing up to 30 pounds.
 Durable.
 Soft on the skin.
-Not as constricting as a jacket.
+Not as constricting as a life jacket.
 Fasten with hook-and-loop closure.
-They don't scrape the arm like plastic floaties.
-Slip onto arms easier than plastic.
+They don't scrape the arm like plastic floaties, and they slip onto arms easier than plastic.

 Inflatable, so they can lose air.
 Hook-and-loop closure wears out over time.

-Patent pending design grows with your child and his/her swimming abilities.
-Use swim belt with inflatable arm bands for detach and use bands alone.
+Design grows with your child and his or her swimming abilities.
+Use swim belt with inflatable arm bands, or detach and use bands alone.
 Made of woven polyester and nylon.
-Choice of blue or purple.
-Recommended for children weighing between 24-66 lbs.
+Recommended for children weighing between 24 and 66 pounds.
 Bright colors and quick-release buckles.
-More packable than other swim vests.

 Inflatable plastic arm bands.
-Measure 6.3" x 5" x 1.1".
 More packable and portable than swim vests.
 Easy to blow up.
-Gentler on the arm than other brands.
+Gentler on the arms than other brands.
 Flat band along the bottom allows arms to slide in more easily.

 Inflatable, so they can tear and lose air.
 Sharp corners can poke child in the face when they move their arms.

-Recommended for children already familiar with the water and learning to swim.
-Fits children ages 2-12.
-110 lb. weight limit.
-Dual chamber heavy duty inflatable arm band.
+Recommended for children already familiar with the water.
+Bands fit children ages two to 12.
+Weight limit of 110 pounds.
+Dual-chamber, heavy-duty inflatable arm bands.
 Kid-friendly shape for comfort and mobility.
-Choice of ice blue or orange.
 One-way valve means air doesn't leak when you stop inflating.
-Seem to fit children around age 3 the best.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.